cheerfulstoic/ecto_watch/README.md

  * `columns` (optional, defaults to `[]`)
  * `association_columns` (optional, defaults to `[]`)

-## Example use-cases

- * Updating LiveView in real-time
- * Sending emails when a record is updated
- * Updating a cache when a record is updated
- * Sending a webhook request to inform another system about a change

 ## Notes

 ### Why only send the id and not the full record?